 Get the Most Out of Android with These Apps

-No matter what version of Google's mobile OS you're running — we're up to Android Oreo on many devices with Android 9 Pie appearing on newer phones like the Galaxy S10, Pixel 3 and OnePlus 6T — Android remains a tinkerer's dream.
+No matter what version of Google's mobile OS you're running — whether it's Android Oreo, Android 9 Pie or even if you're among the select few with Android 10 — Android remains a tinkerer's dream.
 Because Android is open in a way that other mobile OSes aren't (looking at you, iOS) you can tweak and optimize the system's performance from A to Z. Whether we're talking cache cleaners, junk file hunters, CPU overclocking tools, app disablers or task automation tools, plenty of Android apps help you get more out of your phone.
 Here are 20 of our favorites.
 (Image Credit: Shutterstock)

 Clean Master (Free)